I am going to be clear from the beginning: in this post, you are not going to find patents, their schemes, and speculations about algorithms.

-A trigger is literally something that makes us want to satisfy a need that maybe until that moment we didn’t know we had.
+A trigger is something that makes us want to satisfy a need that maybe until that moment we didn’t know we had.

 However, the classic Buyer Persona analyses are still essential to identify potential triggers.
 They should be serious analyses, though, and not the ineffective robot portraits with pretty names (Mónica, Ricardo, Cristina…) that we see so frequently.
-Rather, then, they should be studies based on psychographic analyses, interest analyses, influencers and sources of influence, trends, and seasonality.
+Rather, then, they should be studied based on psychographic analyses, interest analyses, influencers and sources of influence, trends, and seasonality.

 Therefore, SEOs can not get involved in this study phase, and leave it entirely in the hands of other departments, such as Marketing Automation.